 Instant Pot Shredded Beef Chili

-If you try this Mississippi Pot Roast Chili: 2 Ways, or any of my other recipes tag me on Instagram @joymakersandco, I’d love to see what you make!
+If you try this Mississippi Pot Roast Chili: 2 Ways, or any of my other recipes, comment & rate below!

 Mississippi Pot Roast Chili: 2 Ways